tm3023/Bitcoin-UKF/README.md

 ![Price and Volatility](plots/vol_comparison.png)

 **Top panel:** BTC price (log scale, right axis) with the UKF's annualised conditional volatility as the shaded band (left axis).
-The band expands around the 2022 drawdown and the 2021 all-time high, and contracts during subsequent quiet periods, illustrating that the filter updates its volatility estimate from the current hidden state rather than from lagged squared returns alone.
+The band expands around the 2022 drawdown and the 2021 all-time high and contracts during subsequent quiet periods, illustrating that the filter updates its volatility estimate from the current hidden state rather than from lagged squared returns alone.

 **Middle panel:** UKF conditional volatility (blue) versus the EWMA benchmark (orange dashed) over the full sample.
 The shaded region marks the out-of-sample window.
 The UKF responds more decisively at regime transitions, while EWMA attenuates and lags these shifts.